Will2Jacks/Chess-SDL/README.md

 **Requirements:**

-* Any linux distro you can install SDL libraries
+* Any linux distribution you can install SDL libraries
 * C++
 * g++
 * make